teekennedy/missingtoken/README.md

 Now you can navigate to `localhost:4000` in your browser to see the site.

+### Adding posts

+Start by creating a draft.
+Drafts show on the local Jekyll server but are not published:

+`bundle exec jekyll draft "My New Post"`

+If you need to rename it:

+`bundle exec jekyll rename _drafts/my-new-post.md "My Renamed Post"`

+When ready to publish:

 ## Deploying to S3

 This repo uses [terraform-website-s3-cloudfront-route53] to deploy this static website to S3.